ReekElderblood/Domain-Scraper/README.md

 [+] Domain www.invalid-domain.com is DOWN!
 ````
 ## Credits
-This script was created by SecuritySphinx
+This script was created by Reek Elderblood